luapower/website/www/md/faq.md

 ## How are the libraries chosen?

-The included libraries are chosen based on license, portability, speed, and maturity, usually in that order.
+The included libraries are chosen based on license, portability, speed and maturity, usually in that order.

 ## Where's the package database?